1. Audience, Purpose, Genre, Context

 Students will manage projects, including conducting research and managing resources such as budgets, time, personnel, and tools.

-Students will use a variety of communication tools and technologies.
+Students will use a variety of communication tools.

 Professional Organizations/Standards that informed development of learning outcomes: RPW complies with standards for the Society for Technical Communication (professional); and the Association for Teachers of Technical Writing, the Council for Programs in Technical and Scientific Communication, the Rhetoric Society of America, the Council of Women Scholars in the History of Rhetoric and Composition, and the International Professional Communication Conference of the IEEE (Institute of Electrical and Electronics Engineers) Professional Communication Society (all academic).